SidonTheTroll/Erstes-Jahr/English/Grammar/letter-writing.md

 ### You are Ravi/Riya of 31, Park Street, Kolkata.
 Since a few weeks you have noticed that cases of theft, robbery and eve-teasing are reported in your locality even in broad daylight.
 Numerous complains had been made to the police but in vain.
 Write a letter to the editor in about 100-120 words highlighting the issue.

 ```
-31
-Park Street
+31 Park Street
 Kolkata
 30th November, 2023

 The Editor
 The Hindustan Times
 Kolkata

-Subject: Concern regarding theft, robbery and eve-teasing in our locality.

-Sir
+Subject: Urgent Action Needed to Address Rising Incidents of Theft, Robbery, and Eve-Teasing in Our Locality

+Dear Editor,

-Through the columns of your esteemed daily, I would like to highlight the issue of theft, robbery and eve-teasing in our locality.
+I trust this letter finds you well.
+Through the esteemed columns of The Hindustan Times, I wish to draw attention to a pressing issue that has been plaguing our locality.

-Since a few weeks, it has been a debated topic in our locality about the incidents of unacceptable activities of theft, robbery and eve-teasing.
-Many people were harmed and few even got death threats in broad daylight and even inside their house.
-Such dishonest activities are truly unacceptable in the society.
+In recent weeks, the residents of our community have been deeply troubled by a surge in incidents involving theft, robbery, and eve-teasing.
+The situation has escalated to a point where individuals have received death threats, both in broad daylight and within the confines of their homes.
+Such reprehensible activities are a stain on our society and require immediate attention.

-Therefore, I request you to look into the matter and assign the concerned authorities to investigate in the issue as soon as possible.
-Your cooperation would be very greatful for all the people in the locality.

-Thanking you

-Your truly
+I kindly request your intervention in investigating these matters and bringing them to the forefront through your influential platform.
+Your support in addressing these security concerns will undoubtedly contribute to the well-being and safety of our community.

+Thank you for your attention to this matter.
+I look forward to seeing our concerns addressed promptly.

+Yours sincerely,

 Ravi
 ```